poncest/Classic-Dataset-Projects/README.md

-# Classic datasetd projects
+# Info

-Repository for classic datasets
+Repository for projects using classic datasets